 The ensemble has been invited by renowned international festivals, such as International Festival Wratislavia Cantans, Emilia Romagna Festival, Usedomer Musikfestival, and Ohrid Summer Festival.
-In addition, the group regularly performs in Poland, and has recently been preparing new recordings – a CD with all the preserved works by Stanisław Sylwester Szarzyński is to be released soon.
+Additionally, the group regularly performs in Poland, and has recently been preparing new recordings – a CD with all the preserved works by Stanisław Sylwester Szarzyński is to be released soon.